-In this post, I am going to write about one of the most common mistake by Database Developers.
+In this post, I am going to write about one of the most common mistakes of Database Developers.

 “SELECT * ” (SELECT all columns) to be good or bad in a Database System.